Brand Whitlock: Ambassador to Belgium

 After finishing his last term as mayor, in 1913 Whitlock was appointed minister to Belgium by President Wilson.
+Whitlock originally accepted the diplomatic post in Belgium under the impression that it would be a quiet sinecure, providing him ample leisure time to write novels.
 When the First World War broke out, his responsibilities were increased as he was given representation for seven additional countries in wartime.
 His position was extremely sensitive after the German occupation of Belgium.
 His adroit performance of his duties in the office won him an international reputation for tact, zeal, and efficiency.
 Whitlock ensured food aid sent by the Committee for Relief in Belgium went to Belgian citizens rather than the German occupation forces.

 With the United States' declaration of war against Germany in April 1917, Whitlock needed to leave Belgium.
 He insisted on ensuring he accompanied other Americans out of Belgium, and crossed into Switzerland, which was neutral.
 During the war, he visited King Albert of Belgium at the Allied battle front.

 After the signing of the armistice in November 1918 and the restoration of the Belgian government, Whitlock returned to Brussels as minister.
 In 1919, he went to the United States for a visit.
 While he was at home, the United States' representation in Belgium was raised to rank of an embassy, and Whitlock became an ambassador.